avarga1/ML-Calculator/README.md

 not sure how we got a nuclear bomb 16 years prior to a calculator???
 Priorities I suppose...

 If you would like to purchase the rights to my calculator it will be for sale on my etsy store for 1 million dollars.
+Use coupon code "Thanks" to add a 18% gratuity at check-out!

 Cheers!!!